 Consultation with students about performance occurs throughout the Program to ensure that they are progressing as expected.
-Progress is measured against the American Psychological Association's (APA) Standards of Accreditation (SoA) Profession Wide Competencies (PWCs).
+Progress is measured against the American Psychological Association's (APA) Standards of Accreditation Profession Wide Competencies (PWCs).

 The advisor is responsible for formal assessment of the student's progress in the Program.
 A mid-year evaluation is done in the first year only and results are presented to the faculty at large at the beginning of the spring semester in a confidential faculty meeting.
 All advisors will monitor academic performance by reviewing transcripts at the end of each semester.
 Results of this review will be presented at the February, September, and June faculty meetings.
 Annual evaluation of each student's performance in the Program occurs each year in the Program (see Appendix F for annual evaluation form).
-For the annual evaluation, each year by May 15, students must upload a selfevaluation of their strengths and areas in need of further development, a current transcript, practicum evaluations, a summary of practicum hours, and an updated curriculum vitae (highlighting the activities and accomplishments for the past year) to their advisor for review in preparation for their annual evaluation.
+For the annual evaluation, each year during the spring semester, students will be asked to upload a self-evaluation of their strengths and areas in need of further development, a current transcript, practicum evaluations, a summary of practicum hours, and an updated curriculum vitae (highlighting the activities and accomplishments for the past year) to their advisor for review in preparation for their annual evaluation (and a Dissertation Timeline if the student has reached the end of their third year).
 The advisor completes the evaluation of each student's progress toward meeting APA's PWCs after review of course instructor feedback, practicum evaluations, and assistantship feedback.
 This evaluation is presented to the faculty at large for review after the spring semester.
-After this review the advisor meets with the student to provide feedback and develop future training goals.
+After this review, the advisor meets with the student to provide feedback and develop future training goals.
 If a student is not meeting expectation, a plan will be developed to strengthen these when possible (see Performance Expectations).